csswizardry/csswizardry.github.com/_posts/2014-03-26-naming-ui-components-in-oocss.md

 ---

-One of the best things about OOCSS, and ‘insemantic’ classes, is that we have many design patterns tied to highly reusable names—we have very recyclable CSS that we can apply over and over again, keeping our codebase small, neat, and consistent.
+One of the best things about OOCSS, and ‘insemantic’ classes, is that we have many design patterns tied to highly reusable names — we have very recyclable CSS that we can apply over and over again, keeping our codebase small, neat, and consistent.